Having no menstrual periods is called amenorrhea.

 A pregnancy test

+A pregnancy test is sometimes done even in girls who have not had a period or reported sexual activity.
 If pregnancy is ruled out, other tests are done based on results of the examination and the suspected cause.

 Examination of chromosomes in a sample of tissue (such as blood) to check for genetic disorders